lukas-buergi/km-stat/README.md

 * Some problems with formatting when using the two non-default display styles
 * Sort needs to be enabled in front end
+* Go through the map and country list and fix the remaining non-working countries.
 * Display table with one row as sentence instead?
 * world map data pop up always towards middle and upwards respective to mouse pointer / touch event
 * change year selection to drop down for better mobile support